-Tips for Getting a Good Night's Sleep

 Never before have we had so many devices, all demanding our attention.
 Whilst being connected to our loved ones can be wonderful, being able to switch off and wind down is an important part of being able to sleep.

-Turn your room into a calm haven.
-Turn off your phone or leave it in another room while you sleep.
+Try to turn your room into a calm haven.
+Turn off your phone or, if possible, leave it in another room while you sleep.
 If you use your phone as an alarm, make sure you put it in sleep mode at bedtime.
 Learn to associate your bedroom with relaxation and sleep.